Builder evidence

 Full source hierarchy and external reference map for protocol sources and builder resources.

-This page does not make Kaspa claims authoritative.
-It points you to places where claims are sourced.
-For protocol authority, check code, releases, and primary sources in Sources.
+The source trail behind Kaspa claims starts here.
+For protocol status, check code, releases, and primary sources in Sources.
 For builder tooling status, check docs.kaspa.org and rusty-kaspa.